gvwilson/sdxpy/src/persist/index.md

-checks that the value on the line just read indicates an extension, then reads the dictionary containing the object's contents from the input stream and uses it to build an instance of the right class:
+checks that the value on the line just read indicates an extension, then reads the dictionary containing the object's contents from the input stream and uses it to build an [%i "instance" %][%/i%] of the right class:

 [% inc file="extend.py" keep="load_extension" %]